NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

 \subsection{Species Classification and Detection}

 Table~\ref{tab:beans} shows the main results measured on the \newbeans species classification and detection datasets.
-Our baselines include an LLM (Llama-3.1-8B-Instruct, \cite{dubey2024llama3}) without audio input, SALMONN~\citep{tang2024salmonn}, BioLingual~\citep{robinson2024transferable}, and Qwen2-audio~\citep{chu2024qwen2audiotechnicalreport}.
-As shown in the table, the outputs from the LLM without audio input, SALMONN, and Qwen2-audio are largely random on the bioacoustic datasets, failing to properly interpret the input audio or follow the instructions.
-In contrast, \method achieved state-of-the-art zero-shot performance on 6 out of 9 datasets, and delivered competitive results on the remaining tasks from the \newbeans benchmark.
-We observe that for some of those three remaining tasks, our current training data contains little signal, for example on {\tt humbugdb}~\citep{kiskin2021humbugdb} which classifies species by mosquito wingbeat sounds not generated by a vocal tract.
-We also note that performance of baselines on the general audio auxiliary dataset ESC50~\citep{piczak2015dataset} may be reduced by the use of the Levenshtein distance, as our pipeline is optimized for bioacoustic tasks.
+Our baselines include an LLM (the original Llama-3.1-8B-Instruct model without fine-tuning, \cite{dubey2024llama3}) without audio input, SALMONN~\citep{tang2024salmonn}, BioLingual~\citep{robinson2024transferable}, and Qwen2-audio~\citep{chu2024qwen2audiotechnicalreport}.
+All baselines are evaluated in the same way as \method.
+As shown in the table, the outputs from the LLM without audio input, SALMONN, and Qwen2-audio are largely random on bioacoustic datasets, failing to properly interpret the input audio or follow the instructions.
+In contrast, \method achieved state-of-the-art zero-shot performance on 7 out of 9 datasets, and delivered competitive results on the remaining tasks from the \newbeans benchmark.
+We note that performance of baselines on the general audio dataset ESC50~\citep{piczak2015dataset} may be reduced by the use of the Levenshtein distance, as our pipeline is optimized for bioacoustic tasks. \looseness=-1

-We also compared \method~with bird vocalization classification models, namely BirdNET~\citep{kahl2021birdnet} and Perch~\citep{ghani2023global}, to evaluate the zero-shot capabilities of our model.
-We compare on the subset of \newbeans classifying or detecting exclusively bird species, plus the portion of DCASE with bird species.
-The results are presented in Table~\ref{tab:birds}.
+We also compared \method~with bird-specific classification models, namely BirdNET~\citep{kahl2021birdnet} and Perch~\citep{ghani2023global}, to evaluate the zero-shot capabilities of our model.
+We compare on the bird-related datasets of \newbeans, plus the portion of DCASE with bird species.
+Results are presented in Table~\ref{tab:birds}.
 Since both BirdNET and Perch were trained in a supervised manner on datasets that significantly overlap with our bird evaluation datasets, this is not a fully fair comparison, and their performance should be considered as topline results.
 Nevertheless, our model demonstrated strong zero-shot bird vocalization classification capabilities.
 In particular, we achieve a new SotA for the cbi dataset, classifying vocalizations of hundreds of birds, and achieve competitive results with the bird-specific models on both detection tasks.
+We additionally compare against various models on datasets from the BirdSet benchmark (\cite{rauch2025birdset}, where our model achieves the highest average top-1 accuracy (Appendix in Table \ref{tab:t1-acc-only}).